 Fig. 6 depicts the distribution of waiting times for a 3 min and a 9 min headway applying marginal social cost pricing (internalization of all effects).
 Waiting times that exceed the scheduled headway due to delayed vehicles or capacity constraints are not displayed.
 For both headways, the passengers' arrival patterns at transit stops tend to be coordinated.
 There are more trips with waiting times shorter than the half of the headway.
-However, for some trips waiting times are longer and even slightly shorter than the scheduled headway.
-For a 3 min headway 4000 trips have a waiting time between travelers who miss a bus by a few seconds.
-If a bus had arrived later, these passengers would benefit from the delay since they would be able to catch the bus they would have otherwise missed.
-As described in Sec.
-5 these positive externalities are ignored in the present paper and only the negative effect is accounted for when setting the prices.
-The distribution of waiting times confirm what was indicated by the positive effect on social welfare when including effect 2.
-That is, the negative effect of prolonged waiting times due to passengers getting on and off a bus outweighs the positive effect of shortened waiting times.

-150 sec and 180 sec.
+However, for some trips, waiting times are observed to be longer than the half of the headway and even nearly as long as the scheduled headway.
+For a 3 min headway 4000 trips have a waiting time between 150 sec and 180 sec.
 For a 9 min headway almost 2000 trips are observed with a waiting time between 450 sec and 540 sec.
-That indicates that for both headways there are
+For a detailed investigation of passenger arrival patterns at transit stops depending on the headway and service reliability, see Neumann et al. (2013).